Bricktech2000/Notes/notes/stoichiometry.md

 see [[classical-math-notation]]

-> Stoichiometry refers to the relationship between the quantities of reactants and products before, during, and following chemical reactions — Wikipedia
+> Stoichiometry refers to the relationship between the quantities of reactants and products before, during, and following chemical reactions &mdash; Wikipedia

 _use units to figure out what equations to use_